SoftwarePrince/Web3-Browser/browser/widevine/README.md

 `RegisterWidevineCdmComponent`.

 Kahf intercepts network requests to certain domains for privacy reasons.
-One such domain is `dl.google.com`, which Kahf redirects to `redirector.brave.com`.
+One such domain is `dl.google.com`, which Kahf redirects to `redirector.kahf.co`.
 Our attempt to download the Zip file with additional Arm64 binaries would normally be prevented by this mechanism.
 We add an exception to `brave_static_redirect_network_delegate_helper.cc` so that the Zip file can in